programming-notes/cheering-mascot-sinatra-2-asynchronous-forms-challenge/README.md

 For *Release 4*, if our request is successful, take the text that is returned from the server and add it to the DOM, so that it appears to be on the sign.
 If there is already text on the sign, it will need to be replaced with the new text.

 ### Release 5: Reset the Form
-We want to be able to call our one cheer after another.
-After the form has been submitted, we want to clear out the value of the input field.
+We want to be able to call one cheer after another.
+It would be a lesser user experience if we had to manually remove cheer names.
+So, after the form has been submitted, we always want to do two things:

+- Clear the value of the input field.
+- Set the focus on the input field.

+For *Release 5*, after we submit the form, the value of the input field should be reset and focus should be set on the input field, so that we can enter a new cheer name without first clicking on the input field.

 ## Conclusion